Greenland Ultimate Winter Adventure in Uummannaq & Ilulissat

 Introduction

 Wild Photography Holidays are super pleased to add a new two-base winter trip to West and North Greenland.
 The March date of this departure has been chosen to make the most of the fabulous winter landscapes and low light that can be found in Greenland during March.
-The sunrises and sunsets tend to be spectacular and the big dark arctic skies are superb for photographing the aurora borealis.
-This trip explores both Ilulissat in the west and the remote northerly settlement of the Island Uummannaq and spends four nights in each location.
+The sunrises and sunsets tend to be spectacular and the big dark Arctic skies are superb for photographing the aurora borealis.
+This trip explores both Ilulissat in the west and the remote northerly settlement of the Island Uummannaq.
 Ilulissat (formerly Jakobshavn) means “Icebergs” in the West Greenlandic language.
 From Ilulissat we take a helicopter north to the stunningly located northerly Inuit island settlement of Uummannaq with its famous heart shaped mountain.
 During winter, average daytime temperatures hover around -15°C, but it is a dry cold, so not as bad as it sounds.

 Ilulissat and the Icefjord